singhmayank980/amazing-dotnet-projects/README.md

 # amazing-dotnet-projects
-This repository is dedicate for amazing projects for .NET Developers. everyone welcome to Hacktoberfest 2022
+This repository is dedicate for amazing projects by .NET Developers. everyone welcome to Hacktoberfest 2022 Add your favorite .NET project to this repository.